olincollege/type-race/README.md

 ### Host Instructions

+1. Clone the online repository onto your local computer with `git clone PASTE_HTTPS_KEY_HERE`
-1. Navigate to the *type-race* directory (`cd type-racer`)
+2. Navigate to the *type-race* directory (`cd type-racer`)
-2. In the terminal, run `python main.py` to launch the game
+3. In the terminal, run `python main.py` to launch the game
-3. When prompted on-screen type 'h' to play as the host
+4. When prompted on-screen type 'h' to play as the host

 **If hosting on Windows**, there a couple of things to keep in mind:
 - The first time you play as host, you will get a popup asking if you want the program to communicate over public and private networks. **Click Allow**.
 If you fail to do this, you will have to manually add a Windows Defender firewall inbound rule to allow TCP on port 5555.